nas3ik/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 Request: `POST https://api.mercuryo.io/v1.6/sdk-partner/login`

-Note: Please use one and only one of available params
+Note: Please use one and only one of available parameters

 | Header  | Type  |
 | ------------- | -------------  |